 - Density-based clustering: In density-based clustering, clusters are defined in such as way that data with high density are taken into consideration.
 The most popular density-based data clustering method is known as DBSCAN where it deals with density reachability.
 Here we make data groups based on connected density objects which can form different shapes.
 However, this data clustering method requires a density drop in order to detect variation.
 So this method doesn’t work when applied to same density data groups.

 Evaluation and assessment

 Evaluation or validation of results is difficult as clustering data itself.
 There are many techniques to evaluate data from a cluster or group.
-Down below we have three basic cluster evaluation methods.
+Down below we have two basic cluster evaluation methods.

 When the evaluation of cluster groups is based on the data which was clustered, this process is known as internal evaluation.
 This method assigns the best score to the cluster producing algorithm on the factor of high and low similarity between data clusters.
 This result does not necessarily show effective information in retrieval applications.
 Moreover, internal evaluation is based on an algorithm that uses the same cluster model.

 In the external evaluation of data clusters, results are calculated based on data which was not utilized before for clustering.
 Such data groups formed are called class labels.
 These consists of a set of pre-defined items or data values, which are previously defined by experts.
 External evaluation is one of the best measures to check the close relationships between different clusters.

 Applications Of Cluster Analysis